Remarks on weak amalgamation and large conjugacy classes in non-archimedean groups: Homogenizability of weak classes

+Let us also briefly consider stabilizers of points in $\Aut(M)$.
 For a fixed $r \in M$, let $M_r$ be $M$ with $r$ regarded as a constant.
 After forgetting about colors and directions of edges, $M_r$ can be thought of as a regular, infinitely branching rooted tree $N_r$ with $r$ as the root.
 It was proved in \cite{Ma} that then all the corresponding classes of tuples of partial automorphisms have JEP and CAP, i.e., $\Aut(N_r)$ has ample generics.
-A straightforward modification of the arguments from \cite{Ma} gives that all the classes $\FF_{\Aut(M_r),n}$ have JEP and WAP, and so $\Aut(M_r)$ also has ample generics.
+A straightforward modification of these arguments gives that all the classes $\FF_{\Aut(M_r),n}$ also have JEP and WAP, and so $\Aut(M_r)$ has ample generics.